wildanoo/my_website/content/posts/Using Github & Bitbucket/index.md

 {{< figure src="images/step-10.jpg" title="Step 7" height="200px">}}

+And now the **final step** in our local repo.

-8. The example below is for project that does not have git in it.
+The example below is for project that does not have git in it.
 First initialize git in the project folder and setup the remote origin, add your generated token in the https link place it before github.com and add `@` after your token.

 For example if your https link is:
 `https://github.com/wildanoo/hugo_paper.git`